Somama12/Somama12/README.md

 ### 💬 Ask me about
 - Web development with the MERN stack.
-- Tips and strategies for excelling in mathematics and computer science courses.
+- Tips and strategies for excelling in Generative AI and Machine Learning.

 ### 📫 How to reach me
 - **Email**: somamasiddiqui11@gmail.com